 RANDALL SCOTTING COUNTERTENOR

-Commanding a distinctively resonant, warm vocal timbre, Randall Scotting is a rare find among today’s exceptional countertenors.
-Noted for his intensely drawn and committed character portrayals, Randall’s voice has been praised as “excellent, clarion, flexible and expressive” (The New York Times) while possessing “a broad spectrum of colors and a great variety of expressive nuance“ (Opernwelt).
-The press continues to acknowledge his outstanding portrayal of leading roles, including Giulio Cesare, Orlando, Rinaldo, and Oberon in A Midsummer Night’s Dream.
-Randall’s wide-ranging musical curiosity and strong vocal ability have led him to shape a versatile international career in opera, concert, and recital.
-For the 2019-2020 season, Randall joins the roster of the Royal Opera House Covent Garden in London covering Handel’s Agrippina and Britten’s Death in Venice, and he will sing the title roles in Alessandro Stradella’s San Giovanni Battista for Opera Omaha, with Christopher Alden directing, and Cavalli’s Eliogabalo in San Francisco.
+Commanding a distinctively resonant and warm vocal timbre, Randall Scotting is consistently praised for his intensely drawn and committed character portrayals.
+His voice has been acclaimed as “excellent, clarion, flexible and expressive” (The New York Times) while possessing “a broad spectrum of colors and a great variety of expressive nuance” (Opernwelt).
+The international press continues to recognize his outstanding performance of leading roles in operas such as Giulio Cesare, Orlando, Rinaldo, and A Midsummer Night’s Dream.
+Randall’s wide-ranging curiosity and vocal ability have led him to shape a versatile career in opera, concert, and recital.
+For the 2019-20 season, Randall joins the roster of the Royal Opera House Covent Garden in London to cover Handel’s Agrippina and Britten’s Death in Venice; in the spring he will sing the title roles in Stradella’s San Giovanni Battista for Opera Omaha (with Christopher Alden directing and Stephen Stubbs conducting) and Cavalli’s Eliogabalo in San Francisco.
+Later in 2020, the Crypt Sessions series in New York will present Randall in a recital of newly commissioned songs for his countertenor voice.

 “stunningly performed by Randall Scotting… his second aria reaffirmed the initial impact of an exceptionally powerful countertenor voice”